Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 Why Do I Have An Elevated Heart Rate After Exercise?

-Physical activity increases your heart rate because your muscles need much more oxygen and nutrients than what is available at resting levels.
+Physical activity increases your heart rate because your muscles need much more oxygen and nutrients than what is available at normal resting heart rate levels.

 In order to supply this oxygen, the heart has to beat faster to pump more blood per minute.

-In general, the fitter you are and the healthier your cardiovascular functioning, the faster your heart rate will drop back down to resting levels.
+In general, the fitter you are and the healthier your cardiovascular functioning, the faster your heart rate will drop back down to resting levels after being at your maximum heart rate or moderate-intensity exercise rate.

-Heart rate recovery is a metric that encapsulates the ability of the heart to recover after exertion and return to resting levels.
+Heart rate recovery is a metric that encapsulates the heart’s ability to recover after exertion and return to resting levels.
+This metric is taken after the first minute of rest after finishing your workout.

-Here are some things you can do to help your heart rate slow down and recover faster after a vigorous workout.
+Here are some things you can do to help your heart rate slow down and recover faster after high-intensity exercise.

 #1: Cool Down

-Doing a low-intensity cool down after your workout will help guide your elevated heart rate after exercise back down to resting levels.
+Doing a low-intensity cool down after your exercise program will help guide your elevated heart rate bpm back down to resting heart rate levels.

 #2: Reduce Your Intensity

-In general, the group of people that tend to be most affected by having a prolonged elevated heart rate after exercise is beginners or those who have jumped back into a fitness routine after several weeks or months of inactivity.
+In general, beginners or those who have jumped back into a fitness routine after several weeks or months of inactivity tend to be most affected by a prolonged elevated heart rate after exercise.

 It takes time for the cardiovascular system to adapt to the increased workload imposed by aerobic exercise, such that even workouts that are seemingly easy or low-intensity for well-conditioned athletes will result in a very high heart rate during the workout for a beginner.